Bye-Bye Dust Mites: 9 Tips to Cleanse Your Mattress and Sleep Better Tonight!

 freezing pillows infographic

-To freeze your pillows and stuffed animals, place them in a plastic bag and put them in the freezer for at least 24 hours, then let them come to room temperature before using them again.
-You can do this once a month to keep your pillows and stuffed animals free of dust mites.
+To freeze your pillows, place them in a plastic bag and put them in the freezer for at least 24 hours, then let them come to room temperature before using them again.
+You can do this once a month to keep your pillows free of dust mites.

-Keep in mind that while freezing can kill dust mites, it does not remove the allergens that they leave behind.
-To remove these allergens, it's important to vacuum and dust your home regularly and use allergen-proof covers on your mattress and pillows.
+Keep in mind that while freezing can kill dust mites, it does not remove the dead mites and their waste products, which can still cause an allergic reaction.
+So, it’s still important to use allergen-proof pillow covers.

 Tip 7: Steam clean your mattress